peteroupc/peteroupc.github.io/bernoulli.md

 In this algorithm, _c_ must be 1 or greater.
 For example, this algorithm can simulate a probability of the form 1 / _z_, where _z_ is greater than 0 and made up of an integer part (_c_) and a fractional part (&lambda;) that can be simulated by a Bernoulli factory.
 See also the algorithms for continued fractions.

 1. With probability _c_ / (1 + _c_), return a number that is 1 with probability 1/_c_ and 0 otherwise.
 2. Flip the input coin.
-If the coin returns 1, return 0.
+If the flip returns 1, return 0.
 Otherwise, go to step 1.

 <a id=d__lambda__c></a>
 #### (_d_ + &lambda;) / _c_